abhididdigi/JSON-Scripted-Web-Service/README.md

 TODO:
 -------

-* Add JSONParser to check if the JSON that is being received and Sent is a valid JSON, else raise an error
+<strike>* Add JSONParser to check if the JSON that is being received and Sent is a valid JSON, else raise an error</strike>
 * Add a check so that only the user with a read permission can execute the queries.